 Leverage telehealth technologies to improve healthcare access and manage the business aspects of telehealth

-No prior telehealth experience necessary
+- No telehealth experience necessary

-Geared toward professionals and providers from a variety of backgrounds
+- Geared toward professionals and providers from a variety of backgrounds

 Telehealth initiatives hold exciting potential to address healthcare access issues in Delaware and beyond, whether from shortfalls in critical healthcare specialties, or in under-served geographic locations.
 Telehealth also provides innovative ways to meet the demands of an aging population, reduce inappropriate use of emergency departments, prevent hospital readmissions, bring care to the most appropriate setting and more.

 UD’s Advanced Telehealth Coordinator Certificate program highlights the benefits and opportunities of telehealth implementations like: